Do I need to coat Mannok’s Aircrete blocks in Bitumen?

 In some instances, 175mm may seem to be too thick given that it may achieve U-values well in excess of what we need.
 However, this allows us to look at alternative lower performing insulations.
 For example, in this detail we could use EPS Pearl, which is a grey EPS, or even ordinary white EPS insulation, which would give the U-values we require.

 The detail uses partial-fill cavity wall insulation, we have a concrete block inner and outer leaf.
 The inner leaf could alternatively be a timber frame.
 The radon barrier is underneath the floor insulation and goes up over the block, out and down.

 We have the DPC on the inner and outer leaf, which typically needs to be a minimum of 150mm above ground level.
-The DPC is sealed with the radon barrie, which is good practice.
+The DPC is sealed with the radon barrier, which is good practice.

 Floor construction with insulation above the slab

 Fig. B shows a second common floor construction, this time with insulation above the slab; with a concrete subfloor, insulation and screed.
 Here we have 75mm of screed and 150mm of insulation, which adds up to 225mm, and again coincides with the block work coursing.